-- Place the trap in the area where the fruit flies have been sighted and wait for it to work.
+- Place the trap where the fruit flies have been sighted and wait for it to work.
 The container will soon be overflowing with drowned fruit flies.
 Rinse and repeat as needed.

 Why does vinegar work?

 Vinegar is a multipurpose, natural, and eco-friendly kitchen product.
 It is an affordable element in many cleaning DIYs, in addition to its culinary purposes.
-In addition, unlike a lot of commercial goods, vinegar does not generate any hazardous or harsh fumes.
+In addition, vinegar does not generate any hazardous or harsh fumes, unlike many commercial goods.

-The scent of the cider vinegar attracts fruit flies, who will seek to land on its surface.
-The fruit flies, on the other hand, are in for a big surprise: the dish soap destroys the surface tension of the vinegar, allowing them to fall in and drown.
+The cider vinegar scent attracts fruit flies, who will seek to land on its surface.
+On the other hand, the fruit flies are in for a big surprise: the dish soap destroys the surface tension of the vinegar, allowing them to fall in and drown.
 Put an end to that irritating infestation.

 - You might also want to use a bottle with a narrow neck.

-- Even after you’ve caught your fruit flies, keep a fruit fly trap on your kitchen counter.
+- Keep a fruit fly trap on your kitchen counter even after you’ve caught your fruit flies.
 This trap will keep infestations at bay in the future.
-It can be stored in an attractive container so that it does not stick out.
+It can be stored in an attractive container, so it does not stick out.
 Because vinegar evaporates over time, top it up when you see it’s running low.

 What’s the difference between gnats and fruit flies?

 The first thing you should do if you see little black beetles flying around is to identify them.
 Fruit flies and fungus gnats, which have a similar appearance, are easily confused.
 Fruit flies vary in color from light tan to reddish-orange and brown, while gnats are gray or black.
-Fruit flies prefer overripe fruit and other produce, and they thrive on high-fructose foods.
-Fungus gnats, on the other hand, dwell in soils and on plants, so if you see them, the problem isn’t necessarily in your fruit bowl.
+Fruit flies prefer overripe fruit and other produce and thrive on high-fructose foods.
+On the other hand, Fungi gnats dwell in soils and plants, so if you see them, the problem isn’t necessarily in your fruit bowl.